St4NNi/jam-rs/README.md

 Options:
   -o, --output <OUTPUT>        Output file
-  -k, --kmer-size <KMER_SIZE>  kmer size all sketches to be compared must have the same size [default: 21]
+  -k, --kmer-size <KMER_SIZE>  kmer size, all sketches must have the same size to be compared [default: 21]
       --fscale <FSCALE>        Scale the hash space to a minimum fraction of the maximum hash value (FracMinHash) --kscale <KSCALE>        Scale the hash space to a minimum fraction of all k-mers (SizeMinHash) -t, --threads <THREADS>      Number of threads to use [default: 1] -f, --force                  Overwrite output files
-      --nmin <NMIN>            Minimum number of k-mers (per record) to be hashed --nmax <NMAX>            Maximum number of k-mers (per record) to be hashed --format <FORMAT>        Change to other output formats [default: bin] [possible values: bin, sourmash] --algorithm <ALGORITHM>  Change the hashing algorithm [default: default] [possible values: default, ahash, xxhash, murmur3]
+      --nmin <NMIN>            Minimum number of k-mers (per record) to be hashed, bottom cut-off --nmax <NMAX>            Maximum number of k-mers (per record) to be hashed, top cut-off --format <FORMAT>        Change to other output formats [default: bin] [possible values: bin, sourmash] --algorithm <ALGORITHM>  Change the hashing algorithm [default: default] [possible values: default, ahash, xxhash, murmur3]
       --singleton              Create a separate sketch for each sequence record